Setting Up a Home Gym When You Have No Space

 There are ways that you can adapt your own body weight to exercises.
 That way, you need less equipment and can make your space even smaller if you need to.
 There are many ways to go about it, but pull-up and push-up bars are often the big hitters.

-Push-up bars mean you can hit your pecs form a lot of different angles to help your arms, core, chest and shoulders.
+Push-up bars mean you can hit your pecs from a lot of different angles to help your arms, core, chest and shoulders.
 Pull-up bars help you hit your upper and mid-back, your arms, abs, and even your chest.
-There’s a lot of choices, and they are incredibly effective compound tools.
+There are a lot of choices, and they are incredibly effective compound tools.

 The gym mat is always going to be your friend, no matter what your fitness goals are.
-It offers you support and versatility to workout whichever muscle group that you need to safely and properly.
+It offers you support and versatility to workout whichever muscle group you need to safely and properly.
 You can use bodyweight exercises as well as weights to make sure that you’re getting the most out of them.
 Plus, they take up little space.

 Gym mats are also suitable for doing yoga or other bodyweight exercises.
 Keeping yourself safe and protected during your training is vital.